Nexonium/4Tale-Test-Task/README.md

   - [Running the Game](#running-the-game)

 ## Overview
-**Card Battle Game** is a 2D card game inspired by Slay the Spire, where players navigate through rooms and engage in card-based combat.
-The game features turn-based mechanics, a variety of cards with different effects, and strategic gameplay elements.
+The protitypr features turn-based mechanics, a variety of cards with effects, and strategic gameplay elements.

 ## Features
 - Flexible expandable architecture and card system built using ScriptableObjects